 The off-payroll working rules - commonly known as IR35 - were first introduced in 2000 and are intended to ensure that individuals who work like employees pay broadly the same employment taxes as employees, regardless of the structure they work through.
 HM Revenue & Customs (HMRC) has, for a number of years, sought to combat the perceived tax avoidance of workers supplying their services to clients through an intermediary (such as a "personal service company" (PSC)).
-As the use of PSCs has increased over the years, so has HMRC's scrutiny of such arrangements.
+As the use of PSCs has increased over the years, so has HMRC's scrutiny of such arrangements and this is reflected in the introduction of legislation in this area over the last few years.